Types

 Array

-: The length of the array.
-It must be a non-negative constantint
+T: The type of elements.size: The length of the array.
+It must be a non-negative constantintvalue.

 Declaration